What is Enterprise Florida and what does it do?

 How is Enterprise Florida governed?

 EFI was created in statute as a public/private organization with its board composition outlined.
 A policy-driven Board of Directors oversees the organization, comprised of appointed members and a diverse group of investors representing some of the nation’s most notable corporations in Florida.
 In addition, each member of the Florida Cabinet holds a position on the board.
-Florida Governor Rick Scott serves as the Chairman of EFI’s Board of Directors and Florida’s Secretary of Commerce serves as President and CEO of Enterprise Florida.
+Florida Governor Ron DeSantis serves as the Chairman of EFI’s Board of Directors and Florida’s Secretary of Commerce serves as President and CEO of Enterprise Florida.

 How does Enterprise Florida operate?